GraemeMalcolm/AI-102/instructions/01-get-started-cognitive-services.md

     python rest-client.py
     ```

 6. When prompted, enter some text and review the language that is detected by the service.
-For example, try entering "Goodbye", "Au revior", and "Hasta la vista".
+For example, try entering "Goodbye", "Au revoir", and "Hasta la vista".
 7. When you have finished testing the application, enter "quit" to stop the program.